skinnyjames/cronos/README.md

 const hourglass = require('@skinnyjames/hourglass')

-// Pass an object with a seconds and from property
+// Pass an object with a years, months, weeks, hours, minutes, seconds and a from property

 let aYearAgo = hourglass({
   seconds: -31536000,
   from: new Date(2000, 0, 1, 0, 0, 0)
+})

+let twoThousandYearsAgo = hourglass({
+  years: -2000,
+  from: new Date(Date.now())
 })

 // or pass in as two parameters